Pharmacology & Experimental Therapeutics

 Formal training on scientific integrity and issues of ethical principles in research is a required component of the curriculum.
 Boston University School of Medicine sponsors a series of lectures, seminars, and workshops devoted to the responsible conduct of research.
 The Program in Responsible Conduct of Research is organized by the RCR Education Advisory Committee and implemented through the Boston University and Boston Medical Center Office of Research Compliance.
 To a very large extent, the topics addressed by this program match those identified by Public Responsibility in Medicine and Research, the American Association of Medical Colleges and the National Institutes of Health.
 This program, which was instituted in 1991, has covered a wide range of issues concerning the responsible conduct of research including, but not limited to, data acquisition, management, sharing and ownership, mentor/trainee responsibilities, publication practices and responsible authorship, peer review, collaborations, human subjects, laboratory animals, research misconduct, and conflict of interest.
 The series is offered periodically throughout the academic year to provide an ongoing dynamic forum for the exchange of ideas.
 Detailed information is provided at the Research Compliance office.

 Students enrolled in the PhD program in pharmacology are expected to maintain a GPA of B (3.0) or higher.
 Students who fail to meet this standard will be considered for a terminal MA degree by the Graduate Education Committee.
-Students do not receive course credit for marks below B–, in accord with standards of the Division of Graduate Medical Sciences.
+Students do not receive course credit for grades below B–, in accord with standards of the Division of Graduate Medical Sciences.
 Student progress is facilitated by a Dissertation Advisory Committee (DAC) that meets each semester, after completion of the PhD Qualifying Examination, to provide feedback.
 The Chair of the DAC, in consultation with the student, submits a written report after each semester meeting and also discusses with the student progress in career planning.

 Graduate Education Committee

 A committee of five faculty and one graduate student manages most functions of the graduate training program.
-The graduate student representative is selected every September by the students themselves.
-The committee meets regularly to review matters that relate directly to the program as it is described above and to make recommendations to the department chair.
+The graduate student representative is selected annually by the students.
+The committee meets regularly to review matters that relate directly to the program as described above and to make recommendations to the department chair.